 Professor Norman Ackroyd CBE RA ARCA was presented with an Honorary Fellowship of the Art School in 2022, in recognition of his tremendous work redesigning the Art School’s Print Room, and for his advisory role spanning over 27 years, establishing the Print Room as a thriving centre for teaching and practice.
 Norman’s generosity in supporting an annual graduate prize and offering a masterclass to raise funds for the Print Room are also testament to his longstanding commitment to support and promote the Art School’s work.
-The fellowship is also awarded in recognition of Norman’s significant achievements as an artist and his important contribution to UK culture.
+The fellowship was also awarded in recognition of Norman’s significant achievements as an artist and his important contribution to UK culture.

 Norman Ackroyd attended the Leeds College of Art and then trained at the Royal College of Art where he studied under Julian Trevelyan.
 He produces works in a range of media but is most prolific in etching and is one of Britain’s most famous contemporary printmakers.